Maintaining a home

 If your power goes out, you need to leave your home, or another emergency occurs, an accessible emergency kit could be essential.
-Make sure to keep it in a waterproof case and fill it with everything you might need - including torches with spare batteries, a first aid kit, medications, and spare clothing.
+Make sure to keep it in a waterproof case and fill it with everything you might need - including torches with spare batteries, a radio with batteries to keep up to date with weather warnings, a UHF radio for communication in an emergency, a first aid kit, medications, and spare clothing.

-- The most common type of Home and Contents Insurance claims
+- The most common types of Home Contents Insurance claims

 - The must-have storm checklist